How to Successfully Breastfeed in a Baby Carrier

 - FAQs

-It is well documented that breastfeeding has many long term health benefits.
+It is well documented that breastfeeding has many long-term health benefits.
 Breast milk provides your baby with the optimal nutrients for growth and development and being able to breastfeed promotes bonding and connection between mother and baby.
-Babywearing is a tool which allows for increased attunement to your baby's needs because you are wearing your baby close and therefore able to respond to her needs more readily.
+Babywearing is a tool that allows for increased attunement to your baby's needs because you are wearing your baby close and therefore able to respond to her needs more readily.

 How to Choose the Right Baby Carrier